kevinfales/7geese-recognition-board/README.md

 ## TODO

 * Document the source code.
-* Get the settings system to actually work.
+* Have a separate settings file for the development version.